Getting Started

 ./bin/drasi-server --config getting-started.yaml

-You’ll see detailed startup logs as Drasi Server initializes all configured Sources, Continuous Queries, and Reactions.
-There’s a lot of output, so look for these key lines:
+You’ll see detailed startup logs as Drasi Server downloads plugins and initializes all configured Sources, Continuous Queries, and Reactions.
+There’s a lot of output, so look for these key lines at the end of the startup process:

 View Continuous Query Results